After Johan de Witt's Dutch army was battered by the French, his own people came for him with guns and swords in hand.

 Johan de Witt’s power collapsed.

-A Change Of Opinion And A Brutal End
+A Change Of Popular Opinion And A Brutal End

 In the aftermath, the Dutch blamed de Witt and his inattention to the Dutch land army.
 Many thought he failed and wanted stronger leadership.